xamarin/binding-tools-for-swift/QUICKSTART.md

 In addition, the tools can operator on separate `.swiftmodule` and `.dylib` files.
 This can be handled by using a `-M` argument for the `.swiftmodule` and `-L` for the library.
 It’s easier to use the `.framework` directory and a single `-C` argument.

 ## Building and Running Samples
-Samples source code is in the `samples` directory, but are will not build and run there.
+Samples source code is in the `samples` directory, but will not build and run there.
 Instead you need to make a packaged build, from the root of binding-tools-for-swift execute the command:

 	`make package`